 Agility, impact, and cost-effectiveness

 As an impact-driven foundation, we aim to be a trusted partner to governments and implementing organizations.
 We are a nimble team with the flexibility to invest in approaches that may lie outside the scope or mandate of other donors led by specific agendas.
 We make investments where they can have the most impact and co-design solutions to drive sustainability at scale.
-Our strengths lie in our agility, commitment to cost-effectiveness, and active engagement all the way from investment to design to implementation.
+Our strengths lie in our agility, commitment to cost-effectiveness, and active engagement all the way from scoping to design to implementation.